-Biological condition, as represented by CSCI and D_ASCI scores, for the ten sites sampled by SMCWPPP in WY 2020, is shown in Table 2.5.
-Physical habitat condition, as represented by IPI scores, is also shown in Table 2.5.
-Condition scores are mapped in Figure 2.3.
+Biological condition, as represented by CSCI and ASCI Hybrid scores, for the ten sites sampled by SMCWPPP in WY 2021, is shown in Table 2.5.
+Physical habitat condition, as represented by IPI scores and Total PHAB scores, is also shown in Table 2.5.
+Scores in the two higher condition categories for each indicator (as defined in Table 2.2) are shown in shaded cells with bold text.
+Site characteristics related to percent impervious watershed area and total PHAB scores are also presented.
+Condition scores are mapped in Figure 2.4.